The Flames: Biography

-The Flames joined the Beach Boys' Brother label and moved to America.
+By 1965, the band had begun touring internationally, with The Flames joining the Beach Boys' Brother label and moving to the United States.
 The group was renamed The Flame to avoid confusion with another band.
-A self-titled album was released in 1970.
+The band's self-titled fifth album was released in 1970.
 It was the first ever rock album recorded in quadraphonic sound and the only non-Beach Boys album on the Brother records label, produced by Carl Wilson.
-One track, "See The Light," reached the Billboard Hot 100.
+The album's single "See The Light," reached the Billboard Hot 100.
 The group developed a following as they performed at different venues, mainly in the West Coast.
-They once visited South Africa, performing in Durban and Pietermaritzburg.